-Arrive into Pisa or Florence airport and Love Velo will pick you up and take you to your hotel in Florence.
+Arrive into Pisa or Florence airport, where a private transfer will pick you up and take you to your hotel in Florence.
 Spend the afternoon exploring the capital of Tuscany and take an evening stroll on the Ponte Vecchio.
+If it’s romance you’re after, there are an abundance of restaurants sitting on the banks of the Ponte Vecchio, where you can wine and dine by the reflecting sunset.

-Leave your bags for collection in the morning and ride out today on our favourite Tuscan route.
-The morning will take you up some hills for about 10km before a long downhill through San Benedetto.
-Then it's a climb to San Giminano, a sight for any seasoned traveler, and a UNESCO World Heritage Sight.
-Encircled by its medieval walls and with it's hilltop views, 12th century skyscrapers loom over the Piazza della Cisterna.
+Today is one of our favourite Tuscan routes.
+You will head west through quiet Chianti countryside towards Poggibonsi.
+Then it’s a climb to San Gimignano, a sight for any seasoned traveler, and a UNESCO World Heritage Site.
+Encircled by its medieval walls and with its hilltop views, 12th century skyscrapers loom over the Piazza della Cisterna.
 We recommend a plate of Pappardelle, a favourite in Tuscany, in one of the numerous restaurants and cafes in the town.
+Your overnight stay will be just outside the walls of this famous city.

 If there is a better cycling experience than riding through Tuscany then we haven’t found it yet.
 Explore the medieval fortified towns of San Giminano and Montepulciano, sip cappuccino in a Chianti town square and roll through the endless olive groves and vineyards.